Vegan Chocolate Truffles

 Brightly colored Easter baskets filled with chocolate bunnies, chocolate eggs and sweet candy are part of my childhood memories.
 Those were the innocent days when I did not think much about what was in those treats and just enjoyed them.
 As I strive to make healthier choices, my thinking has changed.
+So this year I came up with a chocolatey treat without any baggage – vegan chocolate truffles.

 Easy, Healthier Treat